Post 1939 Recovery & Salvage

 (Rubicon, Snob’s Creek, Little River, Acheron River and St Fillans)

 (Powelltown, Ada River, Latrobe River, Big Pat’s Creek, Mississippi Creek, Smyth’s Creek, and Toolangi)

 (Loch Valley, Toorongo, Mc’Carthy’s Spur, Tarago River, and Bunyip River)

 Follow up: Harvesting infrastructure losses.

-The silvicultural system in place in Mountain Ash forests was based on the retention of seed trees, and it seems some Spring burning was done at times to reduce the level of hazard presented by logging slash.
+The silvicultural system in place in Mountain Ash forests at that time was based on the retention of seed trees, and it seems some Spring burning was done at times to reduce the level of hazard presented by logging slash.

-The FCV also had a strong focus on returning forest to those areas where their regeneration was in doubt.
+The FCV also had a strong focus on returning forest to those areas where natural regeneration was in doubt.

-The uncertainty about regeneration on some areas (see earlier) meant that considerable planting was undertaken, and there are photos at right of planting that had occurred on the Toorongo Plateau by the FCV, and near Fernshaw by the Melbourne Metropolitan Board of Works.
+The uncertainty about regeneration on some areas meant that considerable planting was undertaken, and there are photos at right of planting that had occurred on the Toorongo Plateau by the FCV (Figs. 16 & 17), and near Fernshaw (Figs. 18 & 19) by the Melbourne Metropolitan Board of Works.
 The planting rows at Fernshaw, to the right as you drove up the Black Spur, could still be discerned until at least into the late 1980's.
 The scale of the planting that was done is unknown at this stage.